subraatakumar/openvitals/README.md

 ## 📄 License

-OpenVitals is open-source software licensed under the **Apache License 2.0**.
+openmedlens is open-source software licensed under the **Apache License 2.0**.
 You are free to modify, distribute, and embed this package inside commercial telehealth systems with zero royalties.